mfedatto/mfedatto.com/docs/resume.md

 [Ventron](http://ventron.com.br) is a [Cadmus](http://www.cadmus.com.br/) company.

-### B3 - Brasil, Bolsa, Balcão as senior C# fullstack developer
+### Senior fullstack developer at B3 - Brasil, Bolsa, Balcão

-I had actively participated in important fronts in solutions for the whole capital market highlighted by its architecture, response time and stability superior of the international average.
+I had actively participated in important fronts in solutions for the whole capital market.
+Highlighted by its architecture, response time and stability superior of the international average.
 Dealt with regulatory agencies and was responsible for two payroll system migrations of more than 2000 employees without unavailability in the systems involved.
 Formerly outsourced, as soon the legal issues expired I was invited by the company to join them as an employee.